containrrr/watchtower/docs/arguments.md

 ```

 ## Include restarting
-Will also include created and exited containers.
+Will also include restarting containers.

 ```
             Argument: --include-restarting